MidnightDreamerX17/skill20/Rules.md

 **Entangled** - The character is ensnared.
 Being entangled impedes movement, but does not entirely prevent it unless the bonds are anchored to an immobile object or tethered by an opposing force.
 An entangled creature moves at half speed, cannot run or charge, and takes a -2 penalty on all accuracy rolls and a -4 penalty to Dexterity.
 An entangled character who attempts to cast a spell with somatic components has a 20% chance of spell failure.

 **Exhausted** - An exhausted character moves at half speed and takes a -6 penalty to Strength and Dexterity.
 After 1 hour of complete rest, an exhausted character becomes *fatigued*.
 A fatigued character becomes exhausted by doing something else that would normally cause fatigue.

+**Experience Level Damage / Negative Levels / Level Drain** - Not only does this decrease the character's effective experience level, but it also imposes a cap on the effectiveness of their skills.
+Skills cannot function at a level higher than current experience level, while under the effect of experience level damage.
+This could cause the character to have a lower number of spell energies, spell memorization slots, psionic power points, etc. It could also cause the character to be unable to memorize higher-circle spells, or unable to manifest higher-circle powers.

 **Fascinated** - A fascinated creature is entranced by a supernatural or spell effect.
 The creature stands or sits quietly, taking no actions other than to pay attention to the fascinating effect, for as long as the effect lasts.
 It takes a -4 penalty on all d20 rolls.
 Any potential threat, such as a hostile creature approaching, allows the fascinated creature a new saving throw against the fascinating effect.
 Any obvious threat, such as someone drawing a weapon, casting a spell, or aiming a ranged weapon at the fascinated creature, automatically breaks the effect.
 A fascinated creature’s ally may shake it free as an attack or move action.